Skip to navigation Skip to content

 PRP - seeking proof of parentage + Read more ...

-This code is recorded by a Service Officer when the customer advises they are not able to obtain evidence of parentage needed to apply for child support.
+A Service Officer records this code when the customer advises they are not able to obtain evidence of parentage needed to apply for child support.

 The customer has 99 days to either obtain evidence or legal advice that they cannot get evidence.